DSamson24/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-TO predict the selling price of an used car
+To predict the selling price of an used car